Mapping in R

 This script created a dataframe out of the coordinate values for the polygon.
 Because there is only one polygon the order the values are drawn is sequential which creates the correct shape for this exercise.
 If you have a file with multiple polygons you will need to use the ID or group variable that is unique for each polygon to ensure all polygons are drawn correctly.
 Then in the ggplot aesthetics you would have aes(x=x,y=y,group=group to inform ggplot to draw each polygon based on their group information.
 An example of this can be found in view(tn) from the script above.
 Notice the columns for lat, long, and group along with other identifiers.

-Now you can use these files to map the data from the kml files similar to the previous map of the csv data.
+You can use this new format to map the data from the kml files similar to the previous map of the csv data.

 autoplot.OpenStreetMap(APSU) +